 - Repeat again for the red layer.

-- Place the springform pan in a roasting pan and fill it up halfway with water and place in the oven to bake.
+- Place the springform pan in a roasting pan and fill it up halfway with water and place in the oven.
 Bake for 1 hour and 40 minutes.
 Shut the heat off and open the oven door just a bit and leave in for an additional 30 minutes.

 - After the 30 minutes of rest, remove the cheesecake from the oven and let sit for 2 hours.
 Place in the fridge for 2 hours or overnight to fully set.

-- Garnish with whipped cream and sprinkles if desired.
+- Garnish the top layer with whipped cream and sprinkles if desired.

 Notes

-- Double wrap the bottom and sides of the pan with foil and bake in a roasting pan filled halfway with hot water.
+- Water Bath Setup: Double wrap the bottom and sides of the pan with foil.
 Doubling up helps to ensure the springform pan doesn’t take in water; believe me, I have done it, and while the crust was a little soft, it was still delicious!

 Nutrition